new-vector/Aegis/README.md

 <img width="1376" height="768" alt="image" src="https://github.com/user-attachments/assets/d50003da-afb7-4712-bf82-32a556a729fe" />

 ---
 Aegis is rather simple; implementation of base technicals; MACD, BB, EMA to create signals ("Signals" are simply the conventional 'breakouts' or 'bullish' intervals of all TIs, aggregated).
-A signal's profitability is then interpreted by a VMD seperation system, then a BiGRU (trained on databento datasets) is used to interpret clean signals (To sustain token usage, OHLVC is aggregated and simplified to greek variables through a scoring system [high - probability of profit (POP): 0.5<, Low - POP: 0-0.5, max: 1), execution is routed through Alpaca API.
+Clean signals are passed through VMD decomposition to strip microstructure noise, then fed into Gemma 4 31B (no specialised fine-tuning) to estimate profitability, OHLVC is aggregated and simplified to variables through a scoring system [high - probability of profit (POP): 0.5<, Low - POP: 0-0.5, max: 1), the estimate is continously refined via a bayesian updater, execution is routed through Alpaca API and only proceeds if P(Profit) > 60% and net yield clears transaction costs.

 <div align="center">